OSHA seeks to reduce silica exposure

 Amplify hearing surveillance through audiometer interface

-by Enterprise Health on Oct 9, 2019 11:00:00 AM
+By Enterprise Health on Oct 9, 2019 11:00:00 AM

 OSHA calls noise one of the most pervasive occupational health problems with more than 22 million U.S. workers being exposed to potentially damaging noise at work each year (www.osha.gov).
 Monitoring employees for the effects of exposure to high levels of noise and complying with OSHA …